FREQUENTLY ASKED QUESTONS (FAQ’S)

 11. How do I compliment an Officer of the Coeur d’Alene Police Department?

-If you would like to compliment an Officer, you may notify a supervisor at the Coeur d’Alene Police Department at 208-769-2320.
+If you would like to compliment an Officer, you can fill out a form online on the Coeur d'Alene Police Department's website at

 12. How do I report misconduct of an Officer with the Coeur d’Alene Police Department?

-If you would like to report possible misconduct of an Officer, you may notify a supervisor at the Coeur d’Alene Police Department at 208-769-2320.
+If you would like to report misconduct of an Officer, you can fill out a form online on the Coeur d'Alene Police Department's website at

 13. Why is it taking so long for an Officer to respond to my call for service?